matplotlib/matplotlib/doc/users/artists.rst

 Tick containers
 ---------------

-The matplotlib.axis.Tick is the final container object in our descent from the Figure to the Axes to the Axis to the Tick.
-The Tick contains the tick and grid line instances, as well as the label instances for the upper and lower ticks.
-Each of these is accessible directly as an attribute of the Tick.
-In addition, there are boolean variables that determine whether the upper labels and ticks are on for the xaxis and whether the right labels and ticks are on for the yaxis.
+The :class:`matplotlib.axis.Tick` is the final container object in our descent from the :class:`~matplotlib.figure.Figure` to the :class:`~matplotlib.axes.Axes` to the :class:`~matplotlib.axis.Axis` to the :class:`~matplotlib.axis.Tick`.
+The ``Tick`` contains the tick and grid line instances, as well as the label instances for the upper and lower ticks.
+Each of these is accessible directly as an attribute of the ``Tick``.
+In addition, there are boolean variables that determine whether the upper labels and ticks are on for the x-axis and whether the right labels and ticks are on for the y-axis.

 ==============   ==========================================================
 Tick attribute   Description